- You are here:

 Best Time for Bird Watching

-Saiwa Swamp has an extraordinary number of birds recorded for such a small area making it a great year-round birding destination.
-In addition to this, many of the unusual species can be spotted at any time of year, as they are permanent inhabitants of the park.
-Migratory birds are added to this birder haven from November to April.
-April to August are the wettest months, and frequent showers can sometimes interfere with your enjoyment of birding.
+Saiwa Swamp has an extraordinary number of birds recorded for such a small area, making it a great birding destination year-round.
+Better still, almost all of its birding specials are resident and might be spotted at any time of year.
+Migratory birds are present from November to April.
+During the wettest months, from April to August, frequent showers might sometimes interfere with your enjoyment of birding.

 Want To Visit Saiwa Swamp NP?